beanbeanjuice/back-to-the-jungle/developer_logs/Westley.md

 * Score.cs script created and updates the UI elements with the current distance traveled and fish collected.
 * Created EndScreenUI in the Gameplay Scene.
 * Updated PlayerCollisionController to update the distance display on EndScreenUI

+## June 6, 2023
+* Small bug with a colored hue on the StartScreen and StartMenu fixed.